General Information

 The approved program will solely determine selection of the applicant.
 ACVIM board certification must be achieved before the FACVIM credential is awarded, and only individuals that complete an approved program are eligible for the designation of FACVIM.
 However, a Fellowship candidate can enter an approved program after completion of a residency or specialty training program before they are a Diplomate.

-Admission of individuals from another specialty college (RSVO) or international specialty organization is at the discretion of the Approved Program.
+Admission of individuals from another specialty college (RVSO) or international specialty organization is at the discretion of the Approved Program.
 However, those individuals that complete an Approved Program that are Diplomates of another specialty college or international specialty organization (and not an ACVIM Diplomate) cannot use the postnominal FACVIM to avoid confusion as to the level of training/achievement in an ACVIM specialty.
 However, any non-ACVIM Diplomate that completes an approved program may state that on their CV as having completed a Fellowship at that the particular institution.

 Yes.
 All Approved Programs Must Comply with the ACVIM Policy for the Humane Treatment of Animals.
-This can be found in the Guidelines and Procedures document by clicking here.
+This can be found in the Guidelines and Procedures document by clicking here

 Having a joint Residency and Fellowship program is something the Fellowship Committee will consider on a case-by-case basis, but decisions will have to be made in conjunction with the appropriate Residency Training Committee.
 Please keep in mind that no aspect of the candidate’s residency can be applied toward the requirements of fellowship training.